Who We Are

 The Macedonia School of Nursing is located on the campus of the University of Health Sciences Antigua (UHSA), a privately endowed medical & nursing institution founded in 1982.
-The School of Nursing has its own wing at UHSA and is comprised of spacious classrooms, simulation labs along with practice rooms and discussion areas.
-Faculty offices for the nursing department are also located in this area.
+The School of Nursing is comprised of spacious classrooms, simulation labs along with practice rooms and discussion areas.
 As an added benefit, the nursing school has full access to the facilities of the medical school.

 The Macedonia nursing program is a three year program leading to the Bachelor of Science in nursing.
 The BSN program is patterned after U.S. nursing school education and also the guidelines of the Caribbean Regional Nursing Board.
 Students receive excellent training from highly credentialed nursing and other faculty.
 Graduates can practice in the USA and Caribbean as well as other parts of the world.
 The entire program is spent on campus in Antigua.
 Students complete practical rotations at the Mount St. John Medical Center and other government health care facilities in Antigua.
 Graduates of the program are eligible to take the NCLEX examination and the Caribbean Regional Board Examination for licensure as an RN.

 Upon completion of the program, graduates will be able to:

 - Apply knowledge and an appropriate repertoire of skills indicative of safe nursing practice using the nursing process